ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 of the Endorsement content discussed above.
-Whether the Endorser's standing is evaluated relative to the time the Evidence was generated or the time of appraisal is a decision for the specific protocol or appraisal policy, and needs to be documented as part of the Timeliness of the Endorsement itself.
+Whether the Endorser's standing is evaluated relative to the time the Evidence was generated or the time of appraisal is a decision for the specific protocol or appraisal policy, and needs to be documented as part of the timeliness of the Endorsement itself.
 For example, the CoRIM data model provides a `signature-validity` window that bounds the validity of the Endorser's signature, and the CoRIM processor described in {{Section 8 of -rats-corim}} checks it, together